 We are excited about your interest in hiring Gauchos!
 We have hundreds of students at any given time looking for full-time, part-time, on-campus, and internship opportunities.
 UCSB has more than 200 majors, degrees, and credentials offered through five schools and a graduate division.
 Whether you are looking to hire a Ph.D. researcher, a mid-level manager, or an entry-level employee, our talented students possess the right skill set to meet your hiring objectives.

 Browse our tips and resources below to learn more about recruiting at UCSB and our premium recruitment platform, Handshake.
 We look forward to connecting you to our beautiful campus and helping you find the talent you need for your organization’s growth and success!

 - Save the dates for our Fall Job and Internship Fair on October 13, 2022, and our Graduate + Professional Schools Fair on October 20, 2022

 - Explore our cost-effective Marketing ‘Buffet’ where you are able to select the marketing options that work best for your organization

 Email Employer.Services@sa.ucsb.edu for assistance with your virtual recruiting plan

 Handshake is UCSB’s online gateway to posting positions.
 Every student has access to Handshake and this is the first place they go when looking for opportunities.

-Companies who are most successful in recruiting at UCSB are constantly working to build a consistent presence on campus.
+Companies who are most successful in recruiting and promoting at UCSB are constantly working to build a consistent presence on campus.